 Audios are available on Apple Podcasts or Spotify.
 You can also read the transcript to enhance your study.

-But podcasts are not accessible in all languages.
-Besides, the options for the languages that offer podcasts are still restricted.
+However, podcasts are not accessible in all languages, and the options for the languages that offer podcasts are still restricted.

 A few alternatives exist for the more dominant languages, like German, French, Spanish, and Italian.
-But unfortunately, there are none for less famous languages like Swedish, Danish, Norwegian, Polish, or Dutch.
+Unfortunately, none exist for less famous languages like Swedish, Danish, Norwegian, Polish, or Dutch.

 (ii) Local version of the language